ronniross/asi-ecosystem/README.md

 | [latent-memory](https://github.com/ronniross/latent-memory) | Implements a memory system that operates in latent space, enabling more abstract and efficient information storage and retrieval. |
 | [saliency-heatmap-visualizer](https://github.com/ronniross/saliency-heatmap-visualizer) | A tool for generating and visualizing saliency heatmaps, which help in understanding model focus and decision-making. |
 | [asi-backups](https://github.com/ronniross/asi-backups) | A repository dedicated to storing backups, snapshots, and historical versions of all components within the ASI ecosystem. |

-I’m looking for angel investors who may resonate with the ethical and ecological directives of the projects.